cannam/repoint/README.md

  with it.
 This also means it doesn't care what language the source code is in.

-Libraries are listed in a .vex file in the top-level working-copy directory, and Vext checks them out into subdirectories of a directory called ext.
+Libraries are listed in a vextspec.json file in the top-level working-copy directory, and Vext checks them out into subdirectories of a directory called ext.
 The ext directory should normally be excluded from version control (included in the .hgignore, .gitignore etc file).

 Libraries are specified by name, version control system (hg, git etc), repository hosting provider, and tag or revision ID.
-Vext knows about some standard hosting providers and may know (through a configuration in ~/.vext) the login names to use for ssh access to those providers.
+Vext knows about some standard hosting providers and may know (through a configuration in ~/.vext.json) the login names to use for ssh access to those providers.

 A library may be listed as either pinned or unpinned.
 A pinned library has a specific tag or revision ID associated with it, and once it has